JacobBumgarner/learning-repo/README.md

 # Learning Repo
 This is my public drafting space where I learn about or reinforce my understanding of various statistical methods, machine learning algorithms, deep learning models, or image processing techniques.

 The easiest way that for me to learn or improve my understanding of topics is by breaking them down to the basics and then teaching the concepts to others, à la [Richard Feynman](https://www.colorado.edu/artssciences-advising/resource-library/life-skills/the-feynman-technique-in-academic-coaching).
-After breaking down these topics and writing articles from the information that I've learned, I work to publish the results.
+After breaking down these topics, I work to write and publish articles on the information that I've learnred.

 ## Learning History